-Items such as water purifier packs, curtains, upholstery, floor coverings, window, door and vent seals may show wear within the two year Limited Warranty period depending upon the amount of usage, weather and atmospheric conditions.
+Items such as water purifier packs, curtains, upholstery, floor coverings, window, door and vent seals may show wear within the one year Limited Warranty period depending

 Accident

 Damage caused by accident is usually visible, and we strongly urge our dealers and customers to inspect the motorhome upon delivery for any damage caused by accident while being delivered to the dealer, or while it is on the dealer's lot.
 Damage of this nature becomes the dealer's or your responsibility upon acceptance of the motorhome.
 GLASS BREAKAGE, whether obviously struck or mysterious, is always accidental and covered by most insurance policies.